peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public override string ToString();

 Gets a string representation of this object.
-Note that the format is not intended to be parsed and may change at any time.
+Note that the string's format is not intended to be parsed and may change at any time.

 <b>Return Value:</b>

-A string representation of this object.
+A text string.

 ### WithAdjustExponent